-The most common cause of vascular claudication is due to peripheral artery disease.
-In this instance, intermittent claudication is often referred to as vascular claudication.
+The most common cause of vascular claudication is peripheral artery disease, hence it being referred to as vascular claudication.
 It is an early symptom of peripheral artery disease which is caused by plaques that accumulate on the inner walls of the affected peripheral arteries.
-These plaques narrow the width of the artery, restricting the amount of blood that can flow through the affected artery this is known as atherosclerosis.
+These plaques narrow the width of the artery, restricting the amount of blood that can flow through the affected artery; this is known as atherosclerosis.
 Symptoms will occur in the muscle group immediately below where the obstruction is.
-As the process of artery restriction progresses, symptoms can occur more frequently and after short distances of walking.
+As the process of artery restriction progresses, symptoms can occur more frequently and after short walking distances.
 Typically, vascular claudication is associated with high cholesterol, high blood pressure and diabetes.

 Often you may have lower back pain associated with neuropathic pain in your legs which can be in one or both.
 This discomfort may present itself as some (or isolated) discomfort, numbness, tingling or weakness in the calves, buttocks, and/or thighs.
 A defining factor in differentiating between neurogenic and vascular claudication is that neural symptoms are not present with vascular claudication and discomfort will not typically resolve as soon as physical exertion stops with vascular claudication.
 Additionally, you may be able to reduce your symptoms by bending forwards (depending on the cause of your nerve root compression) whereas with vascular claudication; spinal movement will have no effect.